 A lot of things revolve around numbers.
 You discuss your salary in terms of numbers, rate people and services in numbers, and each count is awarded… you guessed right… a number.
 College students majoring in math have already decided it is awesome enough to keep studying, but things are different at the developmental stage.
 Kids who are not exposed positively to math tend to see the subject as one of the more difficult parts of their education.

 Does perception make math easy or difficult?
 Many of the things we carry into adulthood are molded in our youngest ages, so easier ways of teaching math could make it more likable to kids.
 It makes sense that most students need precalculus help at some point in their higher education because they were not introduced to the subject in its easiest form.
 If you are good at this subject, you are likely to get someone that needs help with math, so you could easily make a thriving side gig from teaching it.

 Does tutoring make someone better in a subject?
 It does when both parties – teacher and learner – make the effort required of them.
-Practice is also essential for better grades since some things require relearning.
+A teacher can make math for children fun, however, practice is also essential for better grades since some things require relearning.
 The first perception a young student gets at the beginning coupled with good teaching paves the way to succeed.

 Here are some interesting facts about math that will blow your mind.

 Try this Cool Number Trick

 To start us off, an easy and exciting one.
 Take any three digits, say 555, then add them together.
 You get 15.
 Take the three digits – 555 – and divide them by the sum, in this case, 15.
 The answer is 37, which applies to all the three-digit numbers between 1 and 9.
 Isn’t that cool that the solution remains consistent?
 You can try this in class to prove this fact.